 Did You Know That You Can Grow Tomatoes From Cuttings?

-A few weeks ago I read an article that explained that it was possible to grow tomatoes from cuttings rather than just from seed.
+Some time ago I read an article that explained that it was possible to grow tomatoes from cuttings rather than just from seed.
 I had never even thought about doing this and was a little intrigued so I decided to give it a try and it really works!

 I’ll explain exactly what I did so that you can easily try this yourself and have an endless supply of tomato plants to last the entire growing season.